ABOUT TAOS PUEBLO

 Our traditions dictate that no electricity or running water be allowed within the Pueblo walls.
 Most members live in conventional homes outside the village walls, but occupy their Pueblo houses for ceremonials.

-The Pueblo is generally open to visitors daily from 8 am to 4:30 pm, except when tribal rituals require closing the Pueblo.
+The Pueblo is generally open to visitors daily from 8 am to 4:30 pm, except when required close for community events and ceremonies.
 Late winter to early Spring the Pueblo closes for about ten weeks.
 Please call ahead if you’ll be visiting during this time, 758-1028.

 Taos is the northernmost of the nineteen New Mexico Pueblos.
 Our language is most closely related to that of Picuris, Isleta and Sandia Pueblos, but we are not related by blood.
 We traditionally trade with the Plains and other Pueblo Indians, particularly at our San Geronimo Day fair in September.
 A Pow Wow, held each July, brings Indians from many tribes to Taos for a Native American weekend of trade and social festivities.